1510 Ethics Policy for the Staﬀ of University Collections

 Any concerns should be discussed with the director of the individual museum or library.

 Staff members are expected to maintain respect for intellectual property, both artistic and scholarly.

-Policies regarding ownership of research and publications are those of the University as stated in the Yale University Intellectual Property Policies.
-Questions concerning these policies should be discussed with the director of the individual museum or library and, when appropriate, reviewed by the University Committee on Cooperative Research.
+The Yale University Intellectual Property Policies establish the rules and expectations applicable to the ownership of research and publications.
+Questions concerning these policies should be discussed with the director of the individual museum or library and, when appropriate, reviewed by the Vice Provost for Collections and Scholarly Communications.

 Standards defining improper use of sources are those of Yale University.
 Such standards apply to all written work produced for publication in any form, either printed or electronic, including books, catalogues, articles, brochures, exhibition materials, press releases, and web sites.

 Transactions related to the University’s collections must be in compliance with all federal, state laws and with international treaties to which the United States is a signatory.
-Individual collections may choose to adhere to additional national and international standards, subject to the approval of the University Committee on Collections.
+Individual collections may choose to adhere to additional national and international standards, subject to the approval by the Vice Provost for Collections and Scholarly Communications.

-Any questions on any of the issues raised in this Policy should be referred to the University Committee on Collections.
+Any questions on any of the issues raised in this Policy should be referred to the Vice Provost for Collections and Scholarly Communications.

 Departmental Staff Members

-Library and museum staff members must fulfill the responsibilities of their positions fully and conscientiously by adhering to the University’s Standards of Business Conduct and other related policies as specified in this Policy.
+Library and museum staff members must fulfill the responsibilities of their positions fully and conscientiously by adhering to the University’s Institutional Standards of Conduct and other related policies as specified in this Policy.